Dear Philosophy Students, Plenty of Good Jobs Await You

 I found numerous lapses of logic in the article.
 Perhaps you can find even more.
 Here are seven faulty assumptions worth discussing further:

-- The average applies to everyone equally well.
+- Averages apply to everyone equally well.

 - Students pay sticker price for a college degree.